DATA SOVEREIGNTY

 2. A pattern of concealing existing land data or not collecting it altogether

-Despite this huge responsibility, there is very little transparency or accountability when it comes to the BIA’s performance as Trustee.
-In fact, it has long established precedence in the deep mismanagement and concealment of data, in direct opposition of its own stated role.
-In 1928, the Meriam report was already clearly denouncing mismanagement practices occurring as part of the BIA’s involvement on native land, supported by the deliberate act of data concealment or misreporting.
+Despite this huge responsibility, there is very little transparency or accountability regarding the BIA’s performance as Trustee.
+In fact, it has long established precedence in the deep mismanagement and concealment of data in direct opposition to its own stated role.
+In 1928, the Meriam Report was already clearly denouncing mismanagement practices occurring as part of the BIA’s involvement on Native land, supported by the deliberate act of data concealment or misreporting.

 Towards Native Data Sovereignty

-Ultimately, Indigenous-led research must be at the forefront of producing knowledge for native land and beyond.
+Ultimately, Indigenous-led research must be at the forefront of producing knowledge for Native land and beyond.
 According to Tuhiwai Smith (2014), “Indigenous research seeks to recover a peoples’ path to well-being, to find the new/old solutions that restore Indigenous being in the world.
 The impacts are part of an intergenerational long game of decolonization, societal transformation, healing and reconciliation, and the recovery of a world where all is well”.
-However, we have shown how indigenous research capacity is seriously undermined by the lack of access to relevant and appropriate data.
+However, we have shown how the lack of access to relevant and appropriate data seriously undermines Indigenous research capacity.

-This quote reminds us that the path to indigenous data sovereignty is not developing in a vacuum; it is the manifestation of an ongoing struggle for asserting existence and negotiating boundaries since time of first contact.
+This quote reminds us that the path to Indigenous data sovereignty is not developing in a vacuum; it is the manifestation of an ongoing struggle for asserting existence and negotiating boundaries since the time of first contact.

-While the goal remains the full development and use of data that reflects native peoples worldviews in their diversity and depth, the oppression still occurring on Native Land as a byproduct of the lack of translated data collected and used by non-Natives calls for translation models.
-In other words, colonized datasets also need to be accessible to native peoples so they can act and stop the land oppression which results from their use.
-An excellent example can be found in how it is extremely easy for extractive fossil fuel industries to access the same native land tenure data that native peoples struggle to obtain from responsible federal entities.
+While the goal remains to support the full development and use of data that reflects Native peoples’ worldviews in their diversity and depth, the oppression still occurring on Native land as a byproduct of the lack of translated data collected and used by non-Natives calls for translation models.
+In other words, colonized datasets also need to be accessible to native peoples so they can act and stop the land oppression that results from their use.
+An excellent example can be found in how it is extremely easy for extractive fossil fuel industries to access the same native land tenure data that Native peoples struggle to obtain from responsible federal entities.

 Figure 1: Complementary goals for Indigenous Data Sovereignty.
 NLIS, Village Earth, 2020